nulogy/nulogy-public-certificates/README.md

 ## Choosing a Certificate to Use

 **IF** your connection is TLS (via HTTPS):

        **IF** your connection is **UAT**:

-           USE Either: DigiCert Root CA
+           USE Either: DigicertGlobalRootCA.crt.pem
                OR: DigiCert Intermediate CA
                OR: 221-connect-na-qa.nulogy.net.crt

        **IF** your connection is **PRODUCTION**:

-           USE Either: DigiCert Root CA
+           USE Either: DigicertGlobalRootCA.crt.pem
                OR: DigiCert Intermediate CA
                OR: 220-connect.nulogy.net.crt

 **IF** your connection is AS2 (via HTTP):

        **IF** your connection is **UAT**:

            USE: 301-connect-na-qa.nulogy.net.crt

        **IF** your connection is **PRODUCTION**:

            USE: 302-connect.nulogy.net.crt